 “Quotations” means a formal statement or document submitted to the potential client detailing the price to supply the services or goods specified.

 “Required Information” means the information (and materials) which the Client must supply to the Service Provider to enable the Service Provider to carry out the PPC Services.

-“The Service Provider” means Improve Position, which is a trading name of Michael Hutton who resides at 27 Meaden Way, Felpham, West Sussex, PO22 8FA (“the Service Provider”) and who provides pay-per-click advertising services (“PPC Services”) for sites on the World Wide Web.
+“The Service Provider” means Improve Position Ltd who is a company registered in England and Wales, company number 11815761, with a registered office of 4 Sudley Road, Bognor Regis, West Sussex, United Kingdom, PO21 1EU (“the Service Provider”) and who provides pay-per-click advertising services (“PPC Services”) for sites on the World Wide Web.

 “Web Site” means the Client’s World Wide Web site to be developed by the Service Provider pursuant to this Agreement.

 “World Wide Web” means a global computer network of servers and files containing text and graphics accessible through use of hypertext transfer protocol.